 We are London based collaborative artists.
 We first met at university where although having shared interests our practices were separate.
-Our first collaboration manifested as a band, with the music we made having connections to the sculpture and installations we we’re making individually.
+Our first collaboration was with sound which connections to the sculpture and installations we we’re making individually.

 On our sound:

-Last year we released an album, It is a self produced album of 7 tracks.
+Last year we released an album, it is a self produced album of 7 tracks.
 We see the tracks as more sculptural, in the way the compositions play with foreground and background.
-We have worked on making the music feel more immersive as if you have entered a space and the landscape is being described to you.
-Also even though there is a 'sound' to the album we have tried to make each song its own, each one is its own contained world.
+We have worked on making the sound feel more immersive as if you have entered a space and the landscape is being described to you.
+Even though there is a 'sound' to the album we have made each piece its own, each one is its own contained world.

-We make songs like you would a sketch, sometimes starting with a basic structure and slowly building and editing until something forms that feels complete.
+We make each piece like you would a sketch, sometimes starting with a basic structure, slowly building and editing until something forms that feels complete.
 So the composition becomes an organic process of experimenting... and also balance, how one part sits with another.
-The idea of balance, we would say is the most important factor to our sound.
-There is always a very melancholic tone to the music we make.
+The idea of balance we would say is the most important factor to our sound.
+There is always a very melancholic tone to the sound we make.
 We would also say it is the hardest tone to make.
 Your trying to find a mid point, between a happy tone and a sad one.
-Its also how we believe the music has this other worldly feel, Its always in-between, it can't be placed, its never fixed.
+Its also how we believe the sound has this other worldly feel, its always in-between, it can't be placed, its never fixed.

-That brings us back to our music.
-Maybe the difference would be with music we start from nothing, a blank canvas.
+Maybe the difference would be with sound we start from nothing, a blank canvas.
 We have no starting point.
 So like a painter might put a wash over a canvas we might begin by added something simple and abstract, a way of killing the white.
 Somewhere in this early stage there might be a section we find interesting and can be taken further, refining what started as an experiment.
 That might then become another starting point, allowing the end of this section to trail off again into something new, then repeating the same process.
 A way of building through layering.
 In this way we never know what the track will be, It finds us before we find it.

 We would say we spent three years making the album from scratch.
-Working full time which gave us a bit more freedom financially to buy the equipment we needed.
-Working weekends and evenings on our album.
-We now essentially have a home recording studio, a studio with in a studio.
+We now have a home recording studio, a studio with in a studio.
 We spent two of those years figuring out what kind of sound we wanted to make.
 We made around two albums worth of material in what was a long process.
 The seven songs we chose for the album we actually made in the final six months.
 So the album itself was actually made relatively quickly considering the work that is in them.
 That was only possible due to the ground work we had put in before.

 The tracks on the album are in the order that we made them.
 What you hear at the beginning of the album we would say is much more structured.
 The structure of the tracks feels more rigid, as the album progresses the sounds become much more gestural, sculptural.
 Towards the end there are moments that are completely structure-less, the sound becoming waves rather than blocks.
 This is what has really clicked for us as an art form.
 We have realised how sculptural sound can be, and how using the technology that we are you can really mould the sound.
 It feels like a process of finding a weight in something that is transient.
-We feel like we haven't heard anything that sounds like the music we have made, which we're only saying because we feel like we are thinking about sound in a different way.
-We think there is a energy in what we are doing, we really want to take it as far as we can.
+We haven't heard anything that sounds like what we have made, what we are making different from the current zeitgeist of sound art.
+There is a energy in what we are doing, we really want to take it as far as we can.

-We are currently half way through making a second album, a continuation on from where we left the first one.
-Our idea at the moment is to make three albums, forming a trilogy, that has a beginning and an end.
+We are currently half way through making our second album, a continuation on from where we left the first.
+We are making three albums, forming a trilogy, that has a beginning and an end.

 - 'Stale Air, in a Room, before Motion' exhibition soundtrack, The British Sound Archive, Library, 2017.